 In the future, video conferencing is likely to be more commonplace in our lives.
 Connectivity is still growing, and there’s about a billion people on the planet still without an internet connection.
 That will change in the coming decades, and video conferencing software solutions will probably continue to adapt to those changes.

-The only reason why telephone conferencing today is still used is because people still talk on the telephone system.
+The only reason why telephone conferencing today is still used is that people still talk on the telephone system.

 That isn’t the case in every country.
 For example, in China, text messages (SMS) are barely ever used.
 Individual telephone numbers are less important than WeChat accounts.
 In those environments where the internet services are providing VOIP (Voice over IP) directly to the software app layer, phone calls are actually voice chat.
 They’re not two separate things like they are in Europe and the rest of the world.